Yovanna Ventura’s Pants-Down Bedroom Snap Shows Off Her Mismatched Underwear

 Brunette bombshell Yovanna Ventura delighted her fans by posting a series of sultry shots throughout the week, including a post where she undresses down her to her mismatched bra and undies while in bed.
 The social media star has over 5.5 million followers on Instagram.

 Yovanna was infamously thrust into the limelight after she caught the eye of musical sensation Justin Bieber in 2014.
-Since then, she has continued to be an influencer on the social media website, and even used her fame to sell her own calendars.
-In addition to her stunning selfies and bikini shots, Yovanna is also well known for her dedication to fitness, and often posts updates where she is exercising.
+Since then, she has continued to be an influencer on the social media website and even used her fame to sell her own calendars.
+In addition to her stunning selfies and bikini shots, Yovanna is also well known for her dedication to fitness and often posts updates where she is exercising.

 The Miami native’s most recent pictures show that her time at the gym has definitely paid off, as the brunette stunner showcases her incredible body.
-In the first post, which features a triple picture set, she is lying on the bed, with her hands relaxed by her hair and her taut abs in full view.
-Her faded ripped jeans have been unbuttoned, and have slid down her body to around her upper thighs, displaying her undergarments.
+In the first post, which features a triple picture set, she is lying on the bed with her hands relaxed by her hair and her taut abs in full view.
+Her faded ripped jeans have been unbuttoned and have slid down her body to around her upper thighs, displaying her undergarments.
 The bra is a pink lace number, and the model coupled it with a pair of mismatched white undies.
 Her hair naturally falls around her shoulders for the morning-after look.

-A second and third picture in the update show Yovanna up on her knees, which again showcases her killer curves.
+Second and third pictures in the update show Yovanna up on her knees, which again showcases her killer curves.
 In the second picture, she gives the camera a sizzling glance, while in the third, she playfully laughs.

-The update won widespread admiration from fans, and earned over 142,000 likes and over 885 comments.
+The update won widespread admiration from fans and earned over 142,000 likes and over 885 comments.

 “Imagine waking up to that,” one fan dreamily mused.